MCadotte415/project1/README_SK.md

 ## Percentage of minimum years of experience

-* Majority of the population can be found in the first bucket of a minimum of 0-5 years of experience.
-This might suggest frequent job chnages.
+* Majority of the population can be found in the first bucket with a minimum of 0-5 years of experience.
+This might suggest frequent job changes.
-* You can also see that each bucket gets smaller as the years of experience increases, which might support the notion that not very many people stay within the same role for too long.
+* You can also see that each bucket gets smaller as the years of experience increases, which might support the notion that not very many people stay within the same role/industry for too long.

 ## Range of salary based on the minimum years of experience